 - Be a military personnel confined to a military base on election day

 The deadline for applying for a mail-in absentee ballot is seven days before an election.
 The completed application must be received by the county clerk by mail or in person by the seven day deadline.
-The absentee ballot must be received in the county clerk's office by 6:00 pm on Election Day for the ballot to be counted.

 You can apply for a medical emergency absentee ballot if a medical emergency occurs within 14 days before an election.
 The spouse of the voter can also apply for an absentee ballot.